RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 All RetroArch based emulators can be configured in the following way:

-**Global** settings - that are settings which should apply to all systems - are done in the file
+**Global** settings - that are settings which should apply to all systems - are done in the file `/opt/retropie/configs/all/retroarch.cfg` ([example](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration/#example-default-per-system-retroarchcfg))

-    /opt/retropie/configs/all/retroarch.cfg

-**System-specific** settings are done in the files
+**System-specific** settings are done in the files `/opt/retropie/configs/SYSTEMNAME/retroarch.cfg` ([example](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration/#example-per-system-control-override-retroarchcfg))

-    /opt/retropie/configs/SYSTEMNAME/retroarch.cfg

-Here, SYSTEMNAME is atari2600, snes, etc..
-All settings in these files will overwrite the corresponding global setting as long as they are placed **above** the #includeconfig line.
+Here, SYSTEMNAME is atari2600, snes, etc. All settings in these files will overwrite the corresponding global setting as long as they are placed **above** the #includeconfig line.

-**ROM-specific** settings can be created in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) menu and show up as configuration files by rom title.
-It follows the same pattern as the other hardcoded configs.
+**ROM-specific** settings can be created in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) menu and show up as configuration files by rom title, i.e.: `/home/pi/RetroPie/roms/SYSTEMNAME/ROMNAME.cfg` ([example](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration/#example-per-system-control-override-retroarchcfg))

-    /home/pi/RetroPie/roms/SYSTEMNAME/ROMNAME.cfg

 The ROMNAME includes the original file extension before the `.cfg`, e.g. `supermariobros.zip.cfg` These configurations are used when starting this specific ROM.

 ## Custom Retroarch Override Examples

-### Example Default Per System Retroarch.cfg
+### Example Default Per-System Retroarch.cfg

 ```
 # Settings made here will only override settings in the global retroarch.cfg if placed above the #include line